jmeade11/FEWD/tools.md

 Emmet includes **a lot** of shortcuts and features.
 Here are some of my favorites:

 ##### Toggle Comments with <kbd>⌘</kbd> + <kbd>⌥</kbd> + /
-Very often you'll need to comment some code out when you're trying to isolate a problem when you're debugging issues.
+Very often you'll need to comment some code out when you're trying to isolate a problem while debugging issues.
 Emmet makes this super easy.
 Just select the code that you want to comment out and type: <kbd>⌘</kbd> (command) + <kbd>⌥</kbd> (alt/option) + /.

 ##### Wrap with Abbreviations with <kbd>^</kbd> + <kbd>⌥</kbd> + <kbd>ENTER</kbd> or <kbd>^</kbd> + W
 You've seen me use this in class a lot.
 It's extremely helpful for wrapping lists of text.
-For example, if you have a list of text that you want to wrap in a nav with an unordered list and anchor tags, such as:
+For example, if you have a list of text that you want to turn into a set of links, such as:

     Facebook
     Twitter